25 Ways to Increase Traffic to Your Website

 6. Target Long-Tail Keywords

-Got your high commercial intent keyword bases covered?
+Got your high-intent keyword and popular keyword bases covered?
 Then it’s time to target long-tail keywords, too.
 Long-tail keywords account for a majority of web searches, meaning that if you’re not targeting them as part of your paid search or SEO efforts, you’re missing out.

 Image via thegardensofeden.org